Sergio Aguero is determined to prove he deserves to be rated alongside the likes of Lionel Messi and Cristiano Ronaldo.

 His form this season recently prompted City boss Manuel Pellegrini to suggest only Messi and Ronaldo are operating at a higher level than Aguero.

-"It's really high praise," said Aguero in quotes reported by the Daily Telegraph.
+"It's really high praise," said Aguero in quotes reported by The Telegraph.

 "To be mentioned in the same breath as those two guys is great.
 It's an extra incentive for me to prove every time I play that I can be compared to those guys.